Budapestby VisitCity Guides

 Coins: 5, 10, 20, 50, 100, and 200 HUF Banknotes: 500, 1000, 2000, 5000, 10000, and 20000 HUF

-Hungarian Forint banknotes and coins
+Close-up of Hungarian Forint banknotes showing different denominations and colors

 Having some cash on hand proves particularly useful for tipping bartenders, using public toilets, and visiting smaller establishments that might prefer cash over cards.